Covestro innovations make the difference

 The goal is to fully exploit the innovation potential within the company.
 This also includes the German sites.
-To this end, the more than 7,600 employees in Germany are to become true innovators and be able to fully live out their entrepreneurial spirit.
+To this end, the approximately 7,900 employees in Germany are to become true innovators and be able to fully live out their entrepreneurial spirit.
 Covestro has created the perfect conditions to turn this into a reality.
 One example is the Covestro Start-up-Challenge.
 New approaches should not only advance classic research and development, but also further improve company organization, working life, and the workflow in project teams.

 Award-winning innovations from Germany

 In Germany, Covestro has received various awards for its innovations.
 You can find out more here:

 Covestro was one of ten winners of the "NRW - Economy in Transition" competition.
 The materials manufacturer received the award for its contribution to the development of the circular economy in the region.
 The expert jury led by NRW Economics Minister Mona Neubaur paid particular tribute to the climate-friendly and resource-conserving production at Covestro's three sites in Leverkusen, Dormagen and Krefeld-Uerdingen.